FrozenSand/ioq3-for-UrbanTerror-4/README.md

-# ioQuake 3 for UrbanTerror
+# ioquake 3 for UrbanTerror

 [![Build Status](https://travis-ci.org/mickael9/ioq3.svg?branch=urt)](https://travis-ci.org/mickael9/ioq3)
 [Download prebuilt binaries for Linux/macOS/Windows](http://ioq3urt.mickael9.tk/urt/)

-This project is an initiative to backport the relevant ioUrbanTerror-specific features to an up-to-date ioQuake3.
+This project is an initiative to backport the relevant ioUrbanTerror-specific features to an up-to-date ioquake3.

 This brings all of the ioquake3 features to UrbanTerror:
  - [VOIP support](voip-readme.txt) from ioquake3